 In an increasingly competitive B2B marketplace every department must prove its contribution.
 Manufacturing output is relatively easy to measure, as is the contribution of the sales department but what about the marketing department?
 Is it possible to measure marketing ROI?

 There have never been so many tools available to measure the results of marketing activity.
-But do those tools really deliver reliable data on which to base decisions?
-Is spending time and resources on collecting a mass of data the best way forward or is there a better way.
+But do those tools deliver reliable data on which to base decisions?
+Is spending time and resources on collecting a mass of data the best way forward or is there a better way?

 The basic ROI calculation is (Return – Investment) / Investment over a specific period of time.
 The return could be sales, gross profit or some other variable.

-It may be activity X appears to deliver excellent results but how do you know that is not impacted by activity Y. What if some external factor (Z) that may be nothing whatsoever to do with marketing is having an impact.
-Can you actually isolate Y and Z and thus measure X more accurately.
+It may be activity X appears to deliver excellent results but how do you know that is not impacted by activity Y?
+What if some external factor (Z) that may be nothing whatsoever to do with marketing is having an impact?
+Can you isolate Y and Z and thus measure X more accurately?
 In essence, can you really make an accurate measure of X, Y or Z?

 The Marketing ROI Measurement Issue – An Example

 So it would seem diet and lack of infection are related but something could have changed over the same period.
-I have worked from home more and am around people less and (to be blunt) therefore less exposed to sources of infection.
+I have worked from home more and therefore I am around people less and (to be blunt) less exposed to sources of infection.
 Could that be the reason?

 Let’s assume a change of diet was the reason I then have two options.
 I could give thanks and not worry about which specific change (or changes) to my diet made the difference.
-Alternatively, I could spend time and effort trying to establish which items made the difference so I may eat more of them.
+Alternatively, I could spend time and effort trying to establish which items had an impact so I may eat more of them.

 To reduce the complexity involved in identifying specific causes I could try to make some assumptions.
 However, that may introduce estimates and errors that make any conclusions I reach useless.